thulanibango/react-anagram/README.md

 This is a project by Tulani Bango to implement and expose an algorithm that counts the **number of anagrams** found within the **included dictionary** for all **word lengths** in the dictionary.txt file.

 This document will break down how the application was built.
 The application is a two-tier architecture.
 The languages that the application was built in are Java (Backend) and react-js framework(Frontend).
 The following is how I created the application:

+## Complete Task

+*   Check for anagrams of the same length and how many they are
+*   Computation time in ms
+*   Add a word
+*   fetch all the words
+*   Sort the Characters
+*   Host to cloud(frontend)
+*   pagination

+## Issues

+*   Api connection to the backend
+*   Uploading backend to the cloud (Aws & Heroku)

+## Incomplete Task

+*   Search/retrieve for an anagram of the given word
+*   Persistence
+*   caching
+*   Saving a word
 **Architecture**

 ![](https://33333.cdn.cke-cs.com/kSW7V9NHUXugvhoQeFaf/images/700d0ee5badb062d07f33b717f6832f2b9a03e171d163629.png)